deepshikha-s/CRS-Machine-Learning-Plugin/README.md

 ## Description

-This is a plugin that brings machine learning support to the CRS.
+This is a plugin that serves to integrate machine learning support to the CRS.

+The plugin consists of 3 parts -
+1. Plugin rules
+2. Lua script
+3. Flask server

+### Plugin Rules
+The plugin contains rules which call the Lua script and pass or block the request based on the status returned to the rule.

+### Lua Script
+The lua script receives the request from the rule, reads the data sent in the request and reconstructs the request to form a http POST request to be sent to the flask server ```ml_model_server```.
+After receiving the response from the server, the lua script sends the status response back to the CRS plugin.

+### Flask Server
+This server receives a http POST request from the lua script.
+It extracts the different parameters from the request.

-The plugin is able to scan these parts of the request:
+The plugin is able to scan these parts of the request: body uploaded file(s) (to be extended)

-body
-uploaded file(s) (to be extended)

-Communication with machine learning server is performed using a bundled Lua script and has following characteristics:

-no external programs or tools are executed (no forking etc.) no need for extended permissions
+Communication with machine learning server is performed using a bundled Lua script and has following characteristics: no external programs or tools are executed (no forking etc.) no need for extended permissions